truemped/couch-shelf/README.md

 couch-shelf
 ===

 This is my first real [couchapp][].
-Basically this allows you to manage you literature within [CouchDB][].
-Currently this is very much alpha but I hope to finish quite some bits and peaces during the weekend.
+Basically this allows you to manage your literature within [CouchDB][].
+Currently this is very much beta but most of the features work.

 [couchapp]: http://github.com/couchapp/couchapp
 [CouchDB]: http://couchdb.apache.org